 Each year International Peace Day is celebrated with a specific theme and for this year the theme is “Together for Peace: Respect, Safety and dignity for All”.
 The objective behind this theme is to mobilize people all around the globe to support refugees.
 Peace is a process to transform conflicts by peaceful means that re-establishes relationships, heals trauma, addresses reconciliation and creates social systems that serve the needs of the whole population and the constructive resolution of conflict.
 It is a process that supports mutual understanding, explores shared values, generates respect for others.

-EQUALITY for Peace and Democracy (EPD) has always been instrumental in celebrating International Peace Day on September 21.
+EQUALITY for Peace and Development (EPD) has always been instrumental in celebrating International Peace Day on September 21.
 EPD held conferences in 15 provinces of Afghanistan inviting representatives of provincial councils, justice department, the governor office, women’s affair department, civil society, community member, media and many other governmental and non-governmental institution to mark this event and demonstrate their commitment to support peace at the grass root and policy level.
-EQUALITY for Peace and Democracy has also designed posters to broadcast the international theme for this year and encourage public to join peace process.
+EQUALITY for Peace and Development has also designed posters to broadcast the international theme for this year and encourage public to join peace process.